The page has been translated by Gen AI.

 .\windows_exporter.exe --collectors.enabled="memory,logical_disk"

 Code block.
-Enable specific Windows Exporter collectors
+Enable specific collector for Windows Exporter

 Color mode

-# Register windows_exporter as a service
+#Register windows_exporter as a service

 sc.exe create windows_exporter binPath= "C:\Temp\windows_exporter-0.31.3-amd64.exe --config.file=C:\Temp\config.yml" DisplayName= "Prometheus Windows Exporter" start= auto